nkakouros-original/ansible-role-certbot/README.md

 ## Requirements

-If one wants to install Certbot from upstream Git repository instead of distribution's package management, this role requires Git to be installed.
+If installing from source, Git is required.
 You can install Git using the `geerlingguy.git` role.

 ## Role Variables